gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy guessed that she'd find at least one empty bottle in the recycling if she bothered to go and look.
 "Lemme guess—you can sing.
-Or no—you can do magic tricks an' turn jellyfish into gold."
+Or no—you can do magic tricks and turn jellyfish into gold."

 "Almost," Wales nodded.
 "Except it isn't magic, and the gold will be all yours."